Faculty and 2018-19 Fellows

-Founded in 1990 by internationally renowned surgeon Graham D. Lister, MD, the primary goal of the hand fellowship at the University of Utah is a commitment to train and educate the best future practitioners and leaders in the field of hand an upper extremity surgery.
+Founded in 1990 by internationally renowned surgeon Graham D. Lister, MD, the primary goal of the ACGME Accredited Hand Fellowship at the University of Utah is a commitment to train and educate the best future practitioners and leaders in the field of hand and upper extremity surgery.

 Four full-time hand surgeons form the faculty and provide a diverse and focused experience for each fellow.
 Graduates from this program will be exposed to a comprehensive program that includes both a wide variety of upper extremity pathologies and cutting edge techniques for treatment of disorders of the hand, wrist and elbow.
 Past fellows have gone on to excel in both academic and private arenas.

 The educational goals of the program are to provide world-class training for two fellows annually that includes elective adult hand procedures, congenital and pediatric hand surgery, as well as microsurgery and major upper extremity trauma.
 Overall, the University of Utah Hand Fellowship offers a broad and well-balanced curriculum that has an established tradition of preparing our graduates for long and successful careers in upper extremity surgery.